shanoaice/refined-lightspeed/README.md

 ### SEO

-SEO header tags are enabled by default.
-Most fields are picked up from the page data, but you can set the `author` and for the `og:image` tag provide the path to an image.
+Most SEO tags are populated by the page metadata, but you can set the `author` and for the `og:image` tag provide the path to an image:

 ```toml
 [extra]